tkriik/solang/README.md

   1. Write dumb code
   1. Use asserts for assumptions at all stages
-  1. Use unit tests for known paths
+  1. Use unit tests and coverage for known paths
   1. Check those memory leaks
   1. Use static analysis and fuzzing to catch unknown unknowns